Supr-giff/org-c/README.md

-🤖 Org-C Chatbot
+# 🤖 Org-C Chatbot

 A professional-grade chatbot API built with NestJS inside an Nx Monorepo.
 This project is designed for customer support, featuring a "Brain vs. Mouth" architecture where the logic is separated from the API for maximum scalability.
 🏗️ Project Evolution

-I built this project in four key stages:
+## Four key stages of project:

-    Monorepo Foundation: Set up an Nx Workspace to keep all code organized and scalable.
+    ### 1. Monorepo Foundation: Set up an Nx Workspace to keep all code organized and scalable.

-    The Mouth (API): Built a NestJS service to handle user requests and communication.
+    ### 2. The Mouth (API): Built a NestJS service to handle user requests and communication.

-    The Brain (Logic): Created a Shared Library to hold the chatbot's decision-making logic.
+    ### 3. The Brain (Logic): Created a Shared Library to hold the chatbot's decision-making logic.

-    Health Tracking: Added Prometheus to monitor system performance and message counts in real-time.
+    ### 4. Health Tracking: Added Prometheus to monitor system performance and message counts in real-time.

-🚀 Getting Started
+# 🚀 Getting Started
-1. Prerequisites
+### 1. Prerequisites

     Node.js (v18 or higher)

     npm

-2. Installation
+### 2. Installation

 Copy and run these commands in your terminal:
 Bash